Coyote-A/ultimate-upscale-for-automatic1111/README.md

 Select upscaler.
 If you don't want to use the upscaler it's ok, but the image will be blurry.

-If a tile grid is visible on your image, then you can run the image through "Tile grid fix".
+If a tile grid is visible on your image, then you can run the image through "Sems fix".
 Just send it to img2img, enable them and disable redraw.
 Set upscaler to None.

 # Some recommendations